Optimal quantization with branched optimal transport distances: Introduction

-In terms of applicability, in computational problems many clustering problems use classical distances only due to their being "a simple first choice" and complex clustering tasks are better approximated via hierarchical tree-like clustering structures, such as those formed by branched transport networks.
-Many biological models such as the study of plant root competition (a natural extension to models such as \cite{bressan2018optimal}) would directly lead to branched quantization formulations.
-The same goes for supply chains modelling, in which several sources have to be optimized in order to supply a target density of users.
+In terms of modelling and applicability, in many clustering tasks the choice of classical distances is only due to their being \emph{a simple first choice} and computationally easy to handle.
+However, complex clustering tasks are better approximated via hierarchical tree-like clustering structures, such as those formed by branched transport networks.
+Many biological models such as the study of plant root competition (a natural extension to models such as \cite{bressanOptimalShapeTree2018}) would directly lead to branched quantization formulations.
+The same goes for supply chains modelling, in which several sources have to be optimized in order to supply a target density of users: in an urban area relying on a transportation network, branched transport distances (or other $H$-mass generalizations) are much more realistic than classical Wasserstein distances.